a-Little-Design/hello/cloud/app/src/main/res/values/Privacy-Policy.md

-# Little
+#  Little Design
-Little Design.
+A App was developed by our developer.
+The developer's name that "a Little Design" or "Little Design".

-Privacy Policy
+# Privacy Policy

-This is the Privacy Policy page of Applications which designed by the developer GA Design.
+This is the Privacy Policy page of Applications which designed by the developer "Little Design".
-The GA developer page on Google Play Store is here.
+The "Little Design" developer page on GitHub is here.
-This Privacy Policy applies to general Application which designed by GA developer.
+This Privacy Policy applies to general Application which designed by "Little Design" developer.
-You can find our Apps, such as Icon Pack and Xperia Theme Apps on this page.
+You can find our Apps, such as Icon Pack Apps on this page.
 By using our Services, you are agreeing to read these terms.
 Please read them carefully.
-This Privacy Policy is a valid document for our Icon Pack application, and our Xperia Theme application, and our software service.
+This Privacy Policy is a valid document for our Icon Pack application, and our mobile application, and our software service.

-About
+# About

 We Bulit this App as a Commercial application.
 This Service is provided by developer of our Application.
 When you use our Services, you’re trusting us with your information.
 We understand this is a big responsibility and work hard to protect your information and put you in control.